at what age do you leash train a puppy 2

 Start with Short Training Sessions

-When it comes to leash training, it’s important to start with short training sessions.
+Regarding leash training, it’s essential to start with short training sessions.
 Puppies have short attention spans and can become easily overwhelmed, so keeping the training sessions brief and focused will yield better results.
 Aim for multiple short sessions throughout the day rather than one long session.
 This allows the puppy to stay engaged and prevents them from getting bored or frustrated.

 Use Positive Reinforcement